 This planting guide for Zone 9 has 11 vegetables you can plant in May for a great harvest this summer and fall.

 Do you have lots of space?
 Do you have kids?
 Then you simply must grow pumpkins.
-They’re easy to grow from seed, and there are many different types–teeny decorative pumpkins, white pumpkins, carving pumpkins, pie pumpkins, novelty pumpkins covered in warts …it’s hard to decide.
+They’re easy to grow from seed, and there are many different types–teeny decorative pumpkins, white pumpkins, carving pumpkins, pumpkins for making pies, novelty pumpkins covered in warts …it’s hard to decide.

 Want to grow them all?
 Here are my tips on growing and planting pumpkins.